shokoufehyazdanian/cloud-retail-analytics-platform/README.md

 A cloud-based analytics engineering project built on **AWS, Snowflake, and dbt** using the **M5 Retail Sales Forecasting Dataset**.

-The goal of this project is to demonstrate a modern cloud analytics platform architecture including:
+## Project Highlights

+This project demonstrates an end-to-end cloud analytics architecture:

-- Data ingestion into Amazon S3 Data Lake
+- Automated data ingestion from local sources into Amazon S3 using Python and boto3
+- Cloud data lake design with Amazon S3
-- AWS Glue Data Catalog integration
+- Metadata management using AWS Glue Data Catalog
-- Serverless analytics using Amazon Athena
+- Serverless querying with Amazon Athena
-- Cloud data warehousing with Snowflake
+- Cloud data warehouse implementation using Snowflake
-- ELT transformations using dbt
+- ELT pipeline development using dbt Core
-- Data quality validation
+- Data modeling, testing, and historical tracking using dbt

 ---